mlcommons/ck/docs/mlperf-cm-automation-demo.md

 ```

 CM will reuse all cached MLPerf components, files and environment variables and will quickly start measuring performance on the ResNet-50 model.
-You should the MLPerf benchmarking report after a successful run:
+You should see the MLPerf benchmarking report after a successful run:

 ```
 ================================================